Murder Inn

 Script

-For a complete reading copy, rights and royalty information, please contact Samuel French.
+For a complete reading copy, rights and royalty information, please contact Concord Theatricals.

 “The Murder Inn” photographs on the website are from the production by Off The Wall Theater in Monroe, Washington.
 Click the photo for a full-size version.
 The set for this production was designed by one of the playwrights.